MicahZoltu/snarkjs/README.md

+# Fork Details
+This is a Fork of the version of the snarkjs library that was used in the Tornado Classic UI prior to it being illegally sanctioned and developers unjustly arrested.
+The only changes are to make it easier to build for browser and reduce dependency tree.
+You can see the full set of changes at https://github.com/tornadocash/snarkjs/compare/master...MicahZoltu:snarkjs:master

+Original README.md follows.

 # snarkjs: JavaScript implementation of zkSNARKs.

 This is a JavaScript implementation of zkSNARK schemes.
 It allows the original 8points protocol